 Global Health Committee

-The NZSA supports outreach projects thought its Global Health Committee (GHC), the Lifebox Project and the Hugh Spencer Education Fund.
+The NZSA supports outreach projects through its Global Health Committee (GHC), the Lifebox Project and the Hugh Spencer Education Fund.
 The GHC Chair is Dr Indu Kapoor.

 Dr Alan Goodey, member of the NZSA GHC, has written a comprehensive article about the Lancet Commission’s ambitious goals for 2030, which include a minimum of 80% coverage of essential surgical and anaesthesia services per country.
 A second indicator which is more easily measured but still extremely challenging is 100% of countries having a minimum of 20 SAO (specialist surgeons, specialist obstetricians and specialist anaesthetists/anaesthesiologists) per 100,000 population.
 How can the NZSA and its members help to achieve these goals?
 Read more